 We are unique and complex individuals.
 Each and every one of us has our own personalities and comfort zones.
 So why would we think that this doesn’t extend into the way we handle our investments?
 Your tolerance profile tells a detailed story about you and the way that you view risk.
 You might be the type that stores cash in mayonnaise jars that you bury throughout your yard — very conservative — or maybe you want to hop on a plane to Vegas and put your life savings on black — very aggressive — because you truly believe that you have a fifty percent chance of winning.

 Wherever you fall in that range, your risk tolerance profile is going to let me know, so I can help you to build your portfolio accordingly, and help to keep you safe from yourself in the process.
-At Heritage Investors, we use software that asks very pointed questions that my clients then answer by selecting a number between 1 and 99.
+Our team uses software that asks very pointed questions that clients then answer by selecting a number between 1 and 99.
 1 represents the most conservative, while 99 represents the most aggressive.

 In this client’s case, he had a long investment horizon and was willing to take a ton of risk.
 It turns out that the advisor ended up hurting my client’s financial life by causing him to miss out on the power of compound interest over the previous five years.
-All of this was because the advisor was more interested in selling him something than he was in upholding a fiduciary obligation to his client.
+All of this was because the advisor was more interested in selling him something than he was in the interests of his client.

 RELATED READING: Investment Basics Part I – Asset Types